 Additionally, now those anyone who has been banned from possessing a firearm in another state will also be banned from owning one in California.

-New Criminal Justice Laws That Take Effect in 2020
+Various New California Laws in 2020

 Police can now only use deadly force when it is “necessary” in defense of human life rather than just “reasonable.”
 We previously discussed this law in detail when it was being proposed and how it may affect the court systems.